jzwolak/retroact/README.md

 view, is saved with the onscreen component.
 This can then be retrieved as the old value of the rendered view for comparison to see what has changed from one view rendering to the next.

+## Java EventQueue

+When using Swing (and AWT) Retroact installs a custom EventQueue which doesn't affect event processing as it just passes the events through to the default instance after recording internally where the event came from.
+However, if your application installs or needs a custom EventQueue then consider this.
+The Retroact custom EventQueue is used to detect if an event originated within Retroact or outside Retroact (e.g., from the user).
+Events originating within Retroact should not trigger handlers, which could then trigger further events or state changes, which could then result in an infinite cycle that locks up the application or race conditions that loses state.
+There are plans to allow for application code in the Retroact custom EventQueue or having multiple custom EventQueues using an interceptor pattern, but at the moment the best solution is to avoid using your own custom EventQueue.
+A custom EventQueue should really be unnecessary for nearly _ALL_ applications.
+The only time I ever used one before Retroact was for debugging.
+I tried hard to come up with a solution for detecting event source and this was the only way.
+I also investigated other ways to break the cycle of events and this was all I could come up with.
+The problem is in Swing and how it handle events internally.
+Some components post additional events when processing an event (like JTextField.setText).
+Once additional events are posted it's impossible to tell where those additional events originated from.
+That is... without overriding the EventQueue.postEvent method.

 # Tests